novaeco/Display_bmp/README.md

 Press `Ctrl-]` to exit the serial monitor.

 Refer to the [ESP‑IDF Getting Started Guide](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for a complete toolchain installation tutorial.

+### Certificate requirements

+When fetching images over HTTPS the server's root CA certificate must be provided at build time in `components/image_fetcher/cert/cert.pem`.
+Replace the placeholder file with the PEM‑encoded certificate of your server.
+Alternatively, enable `CONFIG_IMAGE_FETCH_INSECURE` to bypass validation (not recommended for production).

 ## Hardware Options